cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 #### Partnering communities
 There are many importnat communities that cyber sees as vital for the success of building `the Great Web`, those communities include:

+(The idea behind publishing these, is that you may copy this task-list or print it out and help cyber to get more traction within these communitites)

 Main communities:
 - [ ] Cosmos
 - [ ] IPFS